Rex Tillerson - the wild card diplomat

 Exxon, which has about 75,000 employees around the world, has been accused of trying to cover up the risks of climate change and lying to the public.

-The company has dealt with a series of state investigations into how much it knew about climate science, leaving many environmental activists concerned about his nomination.
+The company has dealt with a series of state investigations into how much it knew about climate science, leaving many environmental activists concerned about his appointment.

 Yet Mr Tillerson accepts climate change is real and has spoken of "catastrophic" consequences if it were left unchecked.

 "For many years, Exxon Mobil has held the view that the risks of climate change are serious and do warrant action.
 We believe that addressing the risk of climate change is a global issue," he said last May.

-Though he is so far the only member of Trump's cabinet to acknowledge the existence of climate change, Mr Tillerson remains committed to the continued use of fossil fuels.
+Though he is so far one of the few members of Trump's cabinet to acknowledge the existence of man-made climate change, Mr Tillerson remains committed to the continued use of fossil fuels.

-He is, however, open to the idea of a carbon tax to reduce emissions, a view likely to clash with those held by new colleagues in government.
+He is, however, open to the idea of a carbon tax to reduce emissions, a view likely to clash with those held by colleagues in government.